sripathi-e/sripathi-e/README.md

 ## Junior Data Analyst

 👋 Hi!
-I'm a Computer Science with specialization in Data Science student diving deep into the worlds of Data.
+I'm a B.Sc Computer Science with specialization in Data Science student diving deep into the worlds of Data.
 <br><br>🎓 B.Sc in Computer Science with specialization in Data Science<br>💡 Interested in data-driven solutions,  problem-solving, and building meaningful applications<br>🌱 Currently growing my knowledge in programming, data analysis<br><br>I'm excited to learn, collaborate, and share my journey through my projects here on GitHub! 🚀

 ## 🌐 Socials: